-Our results are subject to significant fluctuation as a result of seasonality.
+In addition to other factors that cause our operating results to fluctuate, results are also subject to significant fluctuation as a result of seasonality.
 In particular, our quarters ending December 31 (our second fiscal quarter) generally demonstrate seasonal weakness.
-In our second fiscal quarters, there is generally lower availability of lead supply from some forms of media during the holiday period on a cost effective basis and some of our clients request fewer leads due to holiday staffing.
+In our second fiscal quarters, there is generally lower availability of some forms of media during the holiday period on a cost effective basis and some of our clients request fewer leads due to holiday staffing.
 Our fluctuating results could cause our performance to be below the expectations of securities analysts and investors, causing the price of our common stock to fall.
-To the extent our rate of growth slows or our revenue contracts, we expect that the seasonality in our business may become more apparent and may in the future cause our operating results to fluctuate to a greater extent.
+To the extent our revenue contracts, we expect that the seasonality in our business may become more apparent and may in the future cause our operating results to fluctuate to a greater extent.

-If we do not effectively manage our growth, our operating performance will suffer and we may lose clients.
+If we do not effectively manage future growth, our operating performance will suffer and we may lose clients.

-Although we are currently experiencing challenges in growing our business, we have historically experienced rapid growth in our operations and operating locations.
-This growth has placed, and if we return to growth, will continue to place, significant demands on our management and our operational and financial infrastructure.
-In addition, we have actively acquired the assets of complementary businesses as part of our strategy to expand our portfolio of targeted media on a cost effective basis.
+Although we are currently experiencing challenges in growing our business, historically, we have experienced rapid growth in our operations and operating locations.
+This growth placed, and if we return to growth, will continue to place, significant demands on our management and our operational and financial infrastructure.
+In addition, we have acquired, and may continue to acquire, the assets of complementary businesses as part of our strategy to expand our portfolio of targeted media on a cost effective basis.
 Rapid growth and acquisitions may make it more difficult for us to accomplish the following:

-- successfully scale our technology to accommodate a larger business and integrate acquisitions; - maintain our standing with key vendors, including Internet search companies and third-party website publishers; - maintain our client service standards; and - · develop and improve our operational, financial and management controls and maintain adequate reporting systems and procedures.
+- successfully scale our technology to accommodate a larger business and integrate acquisitions; - · maintain our standing with key vendors, including Internet search companies and third-party website publishers; - · maintain our client service standards; and - · develop and improve our operational, financial and management controls and maintain adequate reporting systems and procedures.

 In addition, our personnel, systems, procedures and controls may be inadequate to support our future operations.
 The improvements required to manage such growth would require us to make significant expenditures, expand, train and manage our employee base and allocate valuable management resources.
-If we fail to effectively manage our growth or acquisitions, our operating performance will suffer and we may lose clients, key vendors and key personnel.
+If we fail to effectively manage future growth or acquisitions, our operating performance will suffer, and we may lose clients, key vendors and key personnel.